arcturuscodez/Encoding-Program/README.md

 (c - x * 5) or (c + x / 5) etc....

-The currently implemented formula is very basic, if you are actually going to use it to encrypt passcodes find a formula that is not basic artimithic, just remember you know how to solve it for the decryption process!
+The currently implemented formula is very basic, if you are actually going to use it to encrypt passcodes find a formula that is not basic arithmetic, just remember you know how to solve it for the decryption process!

 Remember that c must be included in the formula because this is the variable that contains your passcode and is what you are applying your formula to.